ML4GW/aframe/docs/tasks.md

 ```

 ## Tips and Tricks
-All `Aframe` `Tasks` also come with a built-in `--dev` arg which will automatically map your current code into the container using Apptainers `--bind` for low-friction development.
+All `Aframe` `Tasks` (and pipelines) come with a built-in `--dev` arg which will automatically map your current code into the container using Apptainers `--bind` for low-friction development.

 ## Examples